 Disney feels like a rite of passage for many families, but what if you are a newbie, or the last time you went to any Disney theme park, you were thirteen years old?
-Have no fear, Trekaroo families, we enlisted the help of fifteen family travel writers and bloggers who have all shared their best expert Disney World tips and more!
+Have no fear, Trekaroo families, we enlisted the help of fifteen family travel writers and bloggers who have all shared their best Disney tips!

-So whether you are headed to Walt Disney World in Florida, Disneyland California Resort, or even on a Disney cruise, read up on these top 15 expert Disney World tips and you’ll soon be enjoying the parks like a pro.
+So whether you are headed to Walt Disney World in Florida, Disneyland California Resort, or even on a Disney cruise, read up on these expert Disney tips and you’ll soon be enjoying the parks like a pro.